The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

 - **No Hot-Loading Required**
   - JSON configuration does not need hot-loading capability at this time
     - May be added in future
-- **DEBUG Mode Logging**
+- **Standard Python Logging**
-  - Logging needs to respect the JSON configuration and environmental variable `GLOBAL_ENABLE_DEBUG_MODE` and `GLOBAL_LOG_LEVEL`
+  - Logging uses Python's built-in logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)
-    - The environmental variables should override the JSON configuration defaults
+  - The `GLOBAL_LOG_LEVEL` environment variable controls logging verbosity
-    - When set to `true` or `DEBUG`, logging should show highly detailed logs and explanations
+  - **No custom debug mode logic** - let Python's logging system handle it
-    - When set to `false` or `INFO`, only production required logging should be shown
+  - When set to `DEBUG`, all detailed logs are shown
-      - This keeps logs slim and shows only the minimum information required to show that the system is working as intended, along with any major failure points.
+  - When set to `INFO`, only production-level logs are shown (INFO, WARNING, ERROR, CRITICAL)
 - **Knowledge Base**
   - Always assume that the project knowledge base contains incorrect and outdated files and directory structures.
   - The only true source for correct and current files and directory structures is the GitHub (https://github.com/the-alphabet-cartel/ash).